Find Affordable College Courses

 New Britain, CT

-A rank of #5 on this year’s list means Charter Oak State College is a great value for liberal arts / sciences and humanities students working on their associate degree.
-Located in the suburb of New Britain, Charter Oak State College is a public school with a small student population.
+Out of the 50 schools in the New England Region that were part of this year’s ranking, Charter Oak State College landed the # 5 spot on the list.
+Located in the large suburb of New Britain, Charter Oak State College is a public college with a small student population.

 In addition to its great value ranking, Charter Oak State College is in the top 10% of all schools on our Best Liberal Arts & Humanities Associate Degree Schools in the New England Region list.